easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 The heart model generates pressure that drives the hemodynamics through a variable capacitor that simulates the changing elastance of the myocardium throughout the cardiac cycle.
 The simulated heart has two sides, left and right, simulating the two sides of the human heart.
 The atria are not included in the heart model; only the ventricular behavior is modeled.

 #### Heart Elastance and Compliance
 The heart compliance is calculated from the inverse of the heart elastance.
 The heart elastance model used is adapted from the one developed by Stergiopulos et al @cite stergiopulos1996elastance.
 This model utilizes a double Hill function to represent heart elastance over the cardiac cycle time period.
 It was chosen due to its ability to scale with increasing or decreasing cardiac cycle times.
-The functional form for elastance of both left and right ventricles is shown in Equation 1 and Equation 2.
+The functional form for elastance of both left and right ventricles is shown in @equationref {elastance1} and @equationref {elastance2}.

 \f[E_{v} (t)=(E_{\max ,v} -E_{\min ,v} )\left(\frac{f(t)}{f_{\max } } \right)+E_{\min ,v} \f]
 <center>
-*Equation 1.*
+*@equationdef {elastance1}*
 </center><br>

 Where *E<sub>max,v</sub>* is the maximum ventricle elastance in mmHg per mL. *E<sub>min,v</sub>* is the minimum ventricle elastance in mmHg per mL. *f(t)* is the double Hill function, and *f<sub>max</sub>* is the maximum value of the double Hill over the cardiac cycle length.

 \f[f(t)=\left[\frac{\left(\frac{t}{\alpha _{1} T} \right)^{n_{1} } }{1+\left(\frac{t}{\alpha _{1} T} \right)^{n_{1} } } \right]\left[\frac{1}{1+\left(\frac{t}{\alpha _{2} T} \right)^{n_{2} } } \right] \f]
 <center>
-*Equation 2.*
+*@equationdef {elastance2}*
 </center><br>

 Where &alpha;<sub>1</sub> , &alpha;<sub>2</sub> , *n<sub>1</sub>*, and *n<sub>2</sub>* are shape parameters used to determine the distribution of the double Hill function. *T* is the cardiac cycle time period and *t* is the current time within the cardiac cycle.

-The relationship between the elastance and compliance in the engine is shown in Figure 3.
+The relationship between the elastance and compliance in the engine is shown in @equationref {ComplianceandElastance}.

 @htmlonly
 <center>